 The Geneva Conservatory welcomes students from both within and outside Geneva School.

-Private lessons are offered for 30, 45, or 60 minutes of instruction in cello, piano, violin, and viola.
+Private lessons are offered for 30, 45, or 60 minutes of instruction in cello, piano, violin, viola, and voice.
 Students have the opportunity to perform in at least 4 recitals annually, including Monday Musicales, masterclasses, and to attend special concerts and musical field trips designed for GCM students.

 Private lessons include a 45-minute weekly Music Theory class of appropriate level (see below).
 Violin students in their early years participate in Suzuki group playing class instead of Music Theory.